Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 (Rev 12:17) – 17 And the dragon waxed wroth with the woman, and went away to make war with the rest of her seed, that keep the commandments of God, and hold the testimony of Jesus.

-The “rest of her children” refers to all other believers worldwide throughout the Church age — from the time of the Jerusalem persecution.
-True believers are those who “keep the commandments of God and hold to the testimony of Jesus.”
+The “rest of her seed” refers to all other believers worldwide throughout the Church age — from the time of the Jerusalem persecution.
+True believers are those who “keep the commandments of God and, hold the testimony of Jesus.”
 That’s what true faith in Christ looks like.
 Faith is characterized by faithfulness.
 All believers are of the spiritual seed (children) of Abraham, who is the Father of us all (Ro 4:16; Ro 9:6-8; Ga 3:16,29).
 We are children of Abraham through our shared faith in Christ.

 In brief conclusion, after the initial persecution of believing Jews of the early Church, Satan turned his attention to all other believers throughout the entire world, which continues to this day, and will continue until Jesus returns.